joshsanchez98/CreativeProgrammingAndElectronics/July_15/README.md

 - The game keeps track of your highest score.

 I've also created some
-features to make the game more visually appealing, such as playing with font visuals as well as the finished screen.
+features to make the game more visually appealing, such as
+- playing with font visuals,
+- having the red value of the RGB deepen after every point earned,
+- playing with the visuals of the finish screen overall.

 **Difficulties, Interesting Things and Other Notes**
 - When the ball hits any of the four walls, the program would sometimes glitch, the ball would fall through the walls, and then spam the score counter approximately